-In the past year, Doing Business observed a peaking of reform activity worldwide.
-From June 2, 2017, to May 1, 2018, 128 economies implemented a record 314 regulatory reforms improving the business climate.
+From May 2, 2018 to May 1, 2019, 115 economies implemented 294 business regulatory reforms across the 10 areas measured by Doing Business.
 Reforms inspired by Doing Business have been implemented by economies in all regions.
 The following are reforms implemented since Doing Business 2008.

-\checkmark = Doing Business reform making it easier to do business. \times = Change making it more difficult to do business.
+\checkmark = Doing Business reform making it easier to do business. $\overset{\checkmark}{}$ = Change making it more difficult to do business.